In 2013, Disney's MagicBand revolutionized the theme park and resort industry.

 So, with that, here are our 5 most popular security wristband features.

 A wristband lock is a small clasp (or toggle) that fastens a wristband to its subject's wrist, preventing its removal.

 Every security wristband has a lock which, by its very nature, is secure.
 But, like everything in life, people want options.
 Here are ours:

-The SmartLock: a plastic hinged clasp with a metal pin, designed to pierce a fabric wristband and prevent removal.This lock only works in conjunction with 16mm wide woven fabric wristbands, but when applied is extrememly reliable and robust.
-The SmartLock does not require a tool to apply, but is not recommended for audiences of more than 10,000 people, as it can be labour-intensive to close the locks in large quantities.
+The Smartlock: a plastic hinged clasp with a metal pin, designed to pierce a fabric wristband and prevent removal.This lock only works in conjunction with 16mm wide woven fabric wristbands, but when applied is extremely reliable and robust.
+The Smartlock does not require a tool to apply but is not recommended for audiences of more than 10,000 people, as it can be labor-intensive to close the locks in large quantities.

-Metal Ring: This is a classic, yet very reliable closure made from aluminium.
-The aluminium ring is crimped with a tool and when closed, tightly pinches the two ends of the wristbands together.
-Although this lock requires a tool it is still a favourite among large music events and is known for its reliability.
+Metal Ring: This is a classic, yet very reliable closure made from aluminum.
+The aluminum ring is crimped with a tool and when closed, tightly pinches the two ends of the wristbands together.
+Although this lock requires a tool it is still a favorite among large music events and is known for its reliability.